Carbon officials designate Sept. as National Preparedness Month

 "The Ready Campaign and the Department's Citizen Corps program will be working to promote events and activities that will encourage individuals to get an emergency supply kit, make a family emergency plan and be informed about the different types of emergencies that could occur and their appropriate responses ...

 "The Carbon County Board of Commissioners, do hereby proclaim the month of September as National Emergency Preparedness Month in Carbon County and encourage county residents to: make a plan, get a kit, be informed, and get involved."

 Carbon officials reminded residents that they should always have a plan in place and a supply kit ready in case an emergency strikes.

-In recent weeks, Pennsylvania has seen numerous emergency situations, from the earthquake that rattled the East Coast; to the flash flood in Pittsburgh that killed a former local resident and her two children; to Hurricane Irene, which brought heavy rain, gusty winds and power outages as it cruised up the coast, to strong thunderstorm cells that moved through the area, causing much damage and many power outages in parts of the coverage area.
+In recent years, Pennsylvania has seen numerous emergency situations, from a earthquake that rattled the East Coast; to Hurricane Irene, which brought heavy rain, gusty winds and power outages as it cruised up the coast, to strong thunderstorm cells that moved through the area, causing much damage and many power outages in parts of the coverage area.